 What is Double Entry Bookkeeping System?

-Double entry system in accounting is a type of bookkeeping system where all the financial transactions of the company are recorded as dual entry in the log i.e one account is credited and the other is debited.
+A double-entry system in accounting is a bookkeeping system where all the company’s financial transactions are recorded as a dual entry in the log, i.e. one account is credited, and the other is debited.

-Double entry system is used worldwide by many MNCs, massive Healthcare corporations and medium-sized businesses for its great convenience, and the companies that have large number of employees
+The double entry system is used worldwide by many MNCs, massive Healthcare corporations and medium-sized businesses for its great convenience, and the companies that have a large number of employees

-with various departments prefer double entry system for their financial record track.
+with various departments preferring a double-entry system for their financial record track.

-The logbook of double entry system includes information like Date, Credit& Debit amount, Total balance value.
-The Double-entry system works on the principle of Duality and accounting equation;
+The logbook of the double entry system includes information like Date, Credit& Debit amount, and Total balance value.
+The Double-entry system works on the principle of Duality and accounting equations;

 Liabilities + Owner’s investment= Assets

-Reconciliation of accounts is very easy in case of Double entry system because the records are complete and systematic.
+Reconciliation of accounts is straightforward in the case of a Double entry system because the records are complete and systematic.

 Main Differences Between Single Entry Bookkeeping System and Double Entry Bookkeeping System

-- Aspects: Single entry system is a bookkeeping system in which only one type of aspect of transaction can be recorded at a time either credit or debit.
-Double entry system is a type of bookkeeping system where both the aspects can be recorded in a single time.
+- Aspects: Single entry system is a bookkeeping system in which only one type of aspect of the transaction can be recorded at a time, either credit or debit.
+A double-entry system is a type of bookkeeping system where both aspects can be recorded at a single time.

-- Complexity: Single entry system is easy and anyone without prior accounting knowledge can use it whereas Double entry system is highly complex and only expert in accounting can handle this system.
+- Complexity: Single entry system is easy, and anyone without prior accounting knowledge can use it, whereas a Double entry system is highly complex, and only experts in accounting can handle this system.

-- Account: In singe entry system only personal and cash accounts are maintained.
-In Double entry system all personal, nominal and real accounts can be maintained.
+- Account: The single-entry system maintains only personal and cash accounts.
+All personal, nominal and real accounts can be maintained in the Double entry system.

-- Fraudulent: The chances of frauds and cheating in money are higher and in single entry system due to incomplete records.
-On the other hand, chances of frauds are negligeable because they have complete records and identifying frauds are easy.
+- Fraudulent: The chances of fraud and cheating in money are higher in a single-entry system due to incomplete records.
+On the other hand, fraud cases are negligible because they have complete records and identifying frauds is easy.